upolymorph/ansible-coreos-kubernetes/docs/getting_started.md

 	c. the kube_cluster_name if needed
 	d. change baremetal_provider and set webservice username and password if needed.
 	e. change python_interpreter if needed
---- REMARK: why ansible_python_interpreter is also defined in some playbook ---
+> REMARK: why ansible_python_interpreter is also defined in some playbook ---
 	f. set the ceph_fsid with a new UUID.
 UUID can be generated with the uuidgen shell command.
 	g. set the ceph_key with key generated usinf the ceph-key.py script provided
 	h. set ceph osd type and parameters.
-Currently there is no ceph_osd_type supported: i). type is directory which mean that osd will use a directory for its partition.
+Currently there is no ceph_osd_type supported:
+		* type is directory which mean that osd will use a directory for its partition.
 You must ensure that the following parameters are set in the ini file:
 			ceph_osd_type=os_directory
 			ceph_osd_path=<path to a local dir>
-		ii). type is disk which means that a fill disk will be used for osd partition.
-You must ensure that the following parameters are set in the ini file: ceph_osd_type=os_disk
-			ceph osd drive=<path to a device (e.g. /dev/sdb) >
+		* type is disk which means that a fill disk will be used for osd partition.
+You must ensure that the following parameters are set in the ini file: ceph_osd_type=os_disk ceph osd drive=<path to a device (e.g. /dev/sdb) >
 	Finally set the parameters specific to your provider (Please refer to the provider section for detailed informations)